 - Be personable in conversation.
 Character is critical!

-- Speak positively about other programs, coaches and/or players.
+- Speak positively about other programs, coaches, and/or players.
 It’s a small world and everyone knows each other!
 Be gracious!

 - Make yourself known.
 One letter is not going to do it.

 - Stay on top of your academics.
-It shows your work habits, time management and commitment to achievement.
+It shows your work habits, time management, and commitment to achievement.
 These are all characteristics that colleges look for.

 - Send thank you notes (the old-fashioned kind on card stock) when a coach has taken time to talk to you or meet with you.
 This is a good habit to get into for the rest of your life!

 When my Mom Division I Varsity Coach talks about her players, it’s not usually about how talented her players are on the field.
-She’s really impressed by kindness, empathy, humility and willingness to give back.
-Being recruited can be an exciting and ego-gratifying experience to your child.
+She’s really impressed by kindness, empathy, humility, and willingness to give back.
+Being recruited can be an exciting and ego-gratifying experience for your child.
 Let your years of good parenting shine through with a grounded child who shows graciousness and gratitude for all these exciting opportunities.
-And, at the end of day, it’s going to be all about fit: the right school matched to the right child.
+And, at the end of the day, it’s going to be all about fit: the right school matched to the right child.
 And it will work out.
 It always does!

 Finally, I include a book that I used when I applied to college a million years ago.
 What I like about it is that it shows you how high the bar is for college application essays.
 This is the newest edition.
 I still remember the most haunting essay from the edition I read.
 It was from an inner-city boy who wrote about his school, P.S.
 XXX.
 He described it as a school with literally no windows, but as he wrote about how school opened up the world of literature to him, his school really did have windows after all.
 It was the best essay I had ever read and I realized that since I could not write such a moving essay for college applications, I had better be funny!
 I read this book more recently when I bought this book for my niece and thought the essays were strangely abstract.
 Nevertheless, these essays helped get these kids into Harvard.
 My few words of advice: don’t brag or take yourself too seriously.
 Remember, the admissions folks spend 5 minutes TOPS on your entire application.
 Two of them read it and if you get a thumbs up, another person will read your application more carefully.
 You can also get a definitive thumbs down at this point and you will then receive the thin rejection letter.
 If you can’t grab their attention with your first paragraph, you are forgotten.
 Make them laugh or cry.
 Move them.
 They are reading PILES of applications and you need to stand out in some way.